How to Rebound from Job Loss During the Holidays

-By Jeffrey Blumenfeld, JVS Chicago Career and Employment Director
+By Jeffrey Blumenfeld, Director of Career Services

 The holiday season coincides with the point in the year when companies often evaluate their performance and plan for the new year.
 Sometimes resulting in layoffs at a normally joyous time.
 It’s hard to imagine losing your job during the holidays, but if it happens there are plenty of ways to come out on the positive end.
 Let’s look at some ways to set yourself up for positive future outcomes.